Determiner phrase: Semantic and structural parallelism

 Despite what was stated above about parallelism across clause and DP, the traditional NP-analysis of noun phrases actually maintains parallelism in a way that is destroyed if one assumes DPs.
-The semantic parallelism that can be obtained across clause and NP, e.g. He loves beer vs. his love of beer, is no longer present in the structure if one assumes DPs.
+The semantic parallelism that can be obtained across clause and NP, e.g. He loves water vs. his love of water, is no longer present in the structure if one assumes DPs.
 The point is illustrated here first with dependency trees:

 On the NP-analysis, his is a dependent of love in the same way that he is a dependent of loves.
-The result is that the NP his love of beer and the clause He loves beer are mostly parallel in structure, which seems correct given the semantic parallelism across the two.
+The result is that the NP his love of water and the clause He loves water are mostly parallel in structure, which seems correct given the semantic parallelism across the two.
 In contrast, the DP analysis destroys the parallelism, since his becomes head over love.
 The same point is true for a constituency-based analysis:

 These trees again employ the convention whereby the words themselves are used as the node labels.
 The NP-analysis maintains the parallelism because the determiner his appears as specifier in the NP headed by love in the same way that he appears as specifier in the clause headed by loves.
 In contrast, the DP analysis destroys this parallelism because his no longer appears as a specifier in the NP, but rather as head over the noun.